teoportase/BOOMbox/README.md

 - Grove Speaker
 - Grove LED bar

-For more detailed information of the technology used such as documentation for them, check out [the respective section](https://git.chalmers.se/courses/dit113/2023/group-12/boombox/-/wikis/home#tech-stack) of the wiki.
+**For more detailed information of the technology used such as documentation for them, check out [the respective section](https://git.chalmers.se/courses/dit113/2023/group-12/boombox/-/wikis/home#tech-stack) of the wiki.**

-TODO: *add missing frameworks/information*

 ### Hardware limitations
 - The speaker mentioned is not powerful enough to play lyrics to songs, so the device will only play a basic melody for the selected song;